 The Jacksonville Human Rights Commission (JHRC) is a local law enforcement agency that investigates civil rights complaints alleging discrimination.
-An Individual who believes they have been discriminated against, based on race, color, sex, religion, national origin, disability, marital status or age, may file a charge of discrimination, in writing, under oath with the JHRC.
+An Individual who believes they have been discriminated against, based on race, color, sex, sexual orientation, gender identity, religion, national origin, disability, marital status or age, may file a charge of discrimination, in writing, under oath with the JHRC.
 Based on the facts obtained during the initial evaluation of the allegations, the JHRC may file a formal charge of discrimination against the organization identified.
 Please note a charge filed with the JHRC is not a lawsuit.

 Who May File: